alessandro-betti/see/videomotion/README.md

 # vprocessor

-The main file is vprocessor.py
+The main file is vprocessor.py that depends on tensorflow and OpenCV.

 Launching